Insurance Claim Inspections for Property Damage

 During an inspection, an insurance adjuster is doing his or her job.
 Many insurance adjusters are reputable, honest people.
 They inspect the damage, assess your claim, and provide a report.

-However, your adjuster is also an employee of your insurance company, and adjusters want to keep their employers happy.
+However, your adjuster is also an employee or working on behalf of your insurance company, and adjusters want to keep their employers happy.
 The adjuster’s focus may be to cover the bare minimum amount legally required – nothing more.

 If you are unhappy with an insurance company’s inspection for property damage, talk to an experienced Public Adjuster for a second opinion.